dotnet/corefx/README.md

   functionality for running common operations using regular expressions.

 * **System.Threading**.
 Provides synchronization primitives used when writing multi-threaded and asynchronous code.

+* **System.Threading.Tasks**.
+Provides types that simplify the work of writing concurrent and asynchronous code.

 * **System.Threading.Tasks.Dataflow**.
 Provides a set of types that support actor/agent-oriented designs through primitives for in-process message passing, dataflow, and pipelining.